Conor McGregor's net worth and the expensive things he owns

 The beautiful off-white home with bluish-grey roof tiles has five bedrooms and six bathrooms.
 It also has a wide living room, a dining room, a kitchen, a gym and a separate games section.
 On the property are facilities for horse riding.

-In 2018, McGregor spent USD 1.3 million (INR 10 crore approx.) on buying a villa in Marbella, Spain.
+In 2018, McGregor spent USD 1.3 million on buying a villa in Marbella, Spain.
 Interestingly, Portuguese football great Cristiano Ronaldo bought a villa not far from McGregor’s property in 2019.

 View this post on Instagram